Updated October 2019

 We’re all going through our days solving problems, big and small.
 The solutions to those problems are rarely in our immediate vicinity, but they are in our sphere of influence.

-And here’s the stark reality – your ability to find solutions is directly linked to your value in a knowledge-based economy (which we most certainly are in).
+And here’s the stark reality.
+Your ability to find solutions drives your professional value in a knowledge-based economy (which we most certainly are in).
 So the larger and more robust your network is, the more access you have to the resources you need to succeed.
 Because to take it one step further – the value you bring by finding those solutions is directly linked to your paycheck.